Alabama Animal Advocates

 Hale Co approached Auburn's Rural Studio for help with an animal shelter.
 Four Rural Studio architecture students completed the shelter.
 Photo by Timothy Hursley.

 Hale County approached Auburn’s Rural Studio for assistance in the design and build of their animal shelter, according to Rural Studio's showcase of the Hale County Animal Shelter project.
-Students Jeff Bazzell, Julieta Collart, Lana Farkas, and Connely Farr designed and built the open-air structure, completing the proect in 2006.
+Students Jeff Bazzell, Julieta Collart, Lana Farkas, and Connely Farr designed and built the open-air structure, completing the project in 2006.
 A heating system is incorporated into the concrete floor to keep animals warm during the winter, according to RuralSWAlabama.org.
 (Photo by Timothy Hursley.)

 Additional shelter design and budgeting resources: